Interactive Gambling Act of 2001 – A Detailed Look At The IGA Law And What It Means For Australian Players

 As is the common problem among nations who prefer more control over the gambling industry that affects their own economy, online gambling businesses located outside of their borders are conveniently also outside the range and scope of Australia’s gambling laws.

-Does the IGA make it illegal for Australian residents to participate in online casino or poker gambling?
+Does the IGA make it illegal for Australians to gamble online?

-No, the IGA does not make it a crime to engage in offshore online casino and poker gambling for real money, but the newly passed Interactive Gambling Amendment Bill 2016 does prohibit it unless the offshore casino is also licensed by an Australian State or Territory.
-The bill became law in 2017 and directly restricted the above-mentioned forms of real money online gambling options which were previously available to Aussie punters.
+No, the IGA does not make it a crime to engage in offshore online casino and poker gambling for real money.
+Still, the newly passed Interactive Gambling Amendment Bill 2016 does prohibit it unless an Australian State or Territory also licenses the offshore casino.
+The bill became law in 2017 and directly restricted the above-mentioned forms of real-money online gambling options that were previously available to Aussie punters.

-Does the IGA make it illegal for Australian business owners to operate an online gambling site?
+Does the IGA make it illegal for AUS business owners to operate a gambling site?

 Not at all.
-However, the law does firmly enforce that any Aussie-based online gambling sites that obtain licensing cannot offer any casino or poker gambling services to Australian players, nor can they advertise their services to local residents.
+However, the law firmly enforces that any Australian-based online gambling sites that obtain licensing cannot offer casino or poker gambling services to Australian players or advertise their services to local residents.
 They are legally permitted to accept customers from other countries.
 They must also be associated with a land-based gambling business within Australia.

-The IGA does permit Australian-based online sports betting, as long as the bets are placed prior to the beginning of the game, match or event.
+The IGA permits Australian-based online sports betting as long as the bets are placed before the game, match, or event begins.
 Once the event has begun, it is not legal to place a wager.
 Live-in-play betting is considered interactive betting in Australia and is not legal.

 The sportsbook must be licensed and tied to a brick-and-mortar bookmaking business within Australia.
 The IGA also provides licensing for online bingo, also known as housies, and online lottery games.
 The new Interactive Gambling Amendment Bill does not affect sportsbook gambling in Australia.